szrr/visual-analytic-database/README.md

    Address: https://mega.nz/folder/L7ZHHLLS#T1Fl-rCHkqvaS5jzNza0DA

-   The large files in the above URL need to be placed in separate folders to ensure that the program is executed correctly.
+   The large files in the above URL need to be placed in the corresponding folders to ensure that the program is executed correctly.

    For example, ANNS indices in "vector_src/init_vector" folder should all be placed in the same "vector_src/init_vector" address in this project.